Blink-182 (album): Songs

-The UK edition of the record features B-side "Not Now", originally recorded during the sessions.
-"Not Now" features a church organ in its verses and guitar riffs reminiscent of the Descendents.
+"Not Now", a B-side recorded during the sessions, is occasionally appended to the album.
+It features a church organ in its verses and guitar riffs reminiscent of the Descendents.
 Its subject matter continues the theme of complicated miscommunication and fading love.

 Packaging and title

 Due to some contradicting sources, the title of the album (or lack thereof) is debated.
-Travis Barker, in his memoir Can I Say, writes that "Some people think it's a self titled album, called Blink-182, but Mark [Hoppus] has always insisted it was actually untitled."
+Travis Barker, in his memoir Can I Say, writes that "Some people think it's an untitled album, called Blink-182, but Mark [Hoppus] has always insisted it was actually untitled."
 A 2003 interview and article from MTV News discussing the naming of the pending album repeatedly refers to the release as the "untitled album," while a press release from that time period confirms the same.
 Despite this, several critics have used the terms "eponymous", "untitled", and "self-titled" in describing the album.
 In a 2009 MTV News article, James Montgomery refers to the album as self-titled, joking, "Or untitled … It's never really been clear."
 The title for the album was originally rumored to be Use Your Erection I & II, a parody of the Guns N' Roses albums Use Your Illusion I and II, but was revealed to be a joke Barker made to "get a rise out of people."
 DeLonge, in reference to previous joke album titles (such as Enema of the State), stated, "We didn't want to label it with a joke title that people might expect."
 As such, a Billboard article from the week of the album's release lists three rejected joke titles: Diarrhea de Janeiro, Vasectomy, Vasect-a-you and "Our Pet Sounds".

 To support the new album, Blink-182 created an entirely new logo, a "smiley face" with Xs for each eye and five arrows on the left side of its face.
 According to Barker, the Blink-182 logo originated at his clothing line, Famous Stars and Straps.
 Barker wanted to brand an icon for the band: "It just had to be a cool kind of happy face but I wanted arrows.
-You know, like The Jam were my favorite band, they always had arrows in their logos and stuff.
+You know, like the Jam were my favorite band, they always had arrows in their logos and stuff.
 It was just kind of inspired by pop-art."
+Reference points included the Black Flag bars or the Descendents' drawing of singer Milo Aukerman.
 Hoppus seconded this sentiment: "He spearheaded all the artwork for the record.
 There were smiley-face stickers and posters all over Los Angeles, and that was his idea."
-Barker invited his tattoo artist, Mister Cartoon, to create artwork for the record, and his good friend Estevan Oriol to handle photography.
-"His style, incorporated into Blink's, didn’t make us too gangster: it just gave us a bit of an edge.
+Barker invited his tattoo artist, Mister Cartoon, to create artwork for the record, and his friend Estevan Oriol to handle photography.
+"His style, incorporated into Blink's, didn't make us too gangster: it just gave us a bit of an edge.
 It was cool to feel like Blink had a dangerous side", Barker later remembered.